gh3orghiu/chemshell-dna-sample-inputs/README.md

-# TCL-ChemShell sample DNA inputs
+# Multiscale DNA Proton transfer sample inputs: Molecular Dynamics and QM/MM

-This repository contains the scripts and information needed to replicate a QM/MM study using ChemShell to investigate the proton transfer between a GC base pair in DNA.</p>
+This repository contains the scripts and information needed to replicate a QM/MM study using ChemShell3.7/NWChem6.6/DL-POLY to investigate the proton transfer between a GC base pair in DNA.</p>

-There are two main parts to this work</p>
+The DNA system is first equilibrated and sampled using all-atom molecular dynamics with NAMD 2.12.
+Sample simulation inputs and outputs are given in 'md\_trajectory'

+The QM/MM part, to study proton transfer, is split into two main folders:</p>
-i) In the instance of no field</p>
+i)  In the instance of no extneral electric field 'no\_field'. </p>
-ii) In the presence of an external electric field</p>
+ii) In the presence of an external electric field 'field', in this case one external electric field direction and strength is demonstrated. </p>

+## Requirements
+Tcl-ChemShell 3.7 coupled to NWChem 6.6 (this exact combination NAMD 2.12 or above
+Ambertools
+anaconda
+Python 3.X (numpy, pandas, parmed)
+VMD 1.9 or above
+gnuplot